 Recommended: Run the Security Advisor periodically and follow its recommendations.

 Softaculous Instant Installer takes the pain out of installing new software.
 However, there are many included installable CMSs that aren’t actively maintained or require an outdated PHP version.
 If you remove those older PHP versions, those installation scripts will have unmet requirements.
 Abandoned CMSs are more vulnerable to cyber-attacks.
+It’s an easy way to harden VPS Hosting.

 Recommended: Only use CMSs and frameworks in active development.
 Remove outdated Softaculous scripts.